 Customer success is a crucial consideration for businesses that provide solutions through a SaaS model.
 When customers use your service and derive measurable value, they remain as customers and present opportunities for additional revenue.
-But how can businesses best measure customer success?
+Businesses can best measure those outcomes through customer success metrics.

 Churn rate = number of churned customers / total number of customers

 Determining an ideal churn rate can be difficult, and often requires a more in-depth probe into the reasons behind the churn, and whether those renewing are poised to continue renewing.
 Ultimately, it’s paramount that your customers not only use your service but use it for their benefit.

 There will be a churn rate within any industry.
 Finding out what the usual churn rate within your industry will help you assess whether the churn rate within your company is higher or lower than it should be.
 It can be a measurement of the health of your company culture, as well as other elements.

 The following are some customer success metrics regarding the churn rate in a few industries within the United States that have a high churn rate, according to Statistica.

 - Online Retail – 22%

 - Telecom – 21%